Harikrishnanvkph/gas-booking-client/README.md

 it will also display 3 quantities to purchase.
 By default none is selected to purchase

-If Clicked Order AND Quantity Card Not Selected :
+IF Clicked Order AND Quantity Card Not Selected :
-UI Show "Select a Quantity to Book" else Clicker Order:
+UI Show "Select a Quantity to Book"
+ELSE Clicker Order:
 Alert Prompts saying BOOKING IS SUCCESSFUL
 // History - Place to see all Booked Items:

-If No Items booked:
+IF No Items booked:
 UI Shows "No Booked History to Display"
-else:
+ELSE:
 UI Displays all Booked items in Card
-If HOVERED Over:
+IF HOVERED Over:
 UI Shows `Cancel Order` to cancel the order
-If Cancel Order is Clicked:
+IF Cancel Order is Clicked:
 UI Shows a Page Asking to confirm Yes or No:
-If Yes:
+IF Yes:
 Cancels Order
-If No:
+IF No:
 navigates back (does None)

 // Profile - to see current user details